ThreatConnect-Inc/tcex/docs/src/building_apps_tcinit.rst

 Common Usage
 ~~~~~~~~~~~~

-To initialize a new App run this command from the project directory.
+To initialize a new App, run this command from the project directory.

 .. code:: bash

     tcinit --template playbook_utility

-To update an existing App run this command from the project directory.
+To update an existing App, run the command below from the project directory.
 The **update** action will download all frameworks files to ensure these files are the latest with any bug fixes or updates.
 It is best practice to run the **update** action whenever an App is being updated for new features or bug fixes.

 .. code:: bash